 Eat Healthier.
 Eat a diet that is low in sugar, including from fruit, as well as saturated fats.
 You may want to see a registered dietitian nutritionist (RDN) who is a diabetes educator to help you develop a healthy meal plan that you can stick with.
 You may not have any pay out-of-pocket cost for this, as Medicare covers annual visits.

 Stay Active.
 You can help you control your glucose level and manage your weight with aerobic exercise, such as walking, swimming, and bicycling.
-The American Diabetes Association recommends exercising at least five days a week, for 30 minutes, to help to manage your diabetes.
+The American Diabetes Association recommends exercising at least five days a week, for 30 minutes, to help to manage your condition.
 You can split your exercising into 10 minutes of activity three times a day.
 In addition, you should incorporate strength training, such as free weights, resistance bands, or yoga, into your routine at least twice a week.
 This will build muscle and help control glucose levels.

 Check those glucose levels regularly.
 Your doctor or other healthcare professional can give you advice on how and when to check your blood glucose level.
 You should check your levels regularly if you take insulin, have a difficult time controlling blood glucose or have hypoglycemia.